R. J. Helton: 2006–present: Later career

-In November 2006, The Atlanta Journal-Constitution reported that Helton was "living in New York" and "writing an autobiography".
-The publication also wrote that he was "hoping to get into music producing and songwriting."
+In November 2006, Helton spoke to The Atlanta Journal-Constitution about their decision to come out, saying, "Before it came out in a negative way, I wanted to make sure I was able to tell the public myself the way I wanted to tell them."
+The publication reported at the time that Helton was "living in New York", "writing an autobiography", and "hoping to get into music producing and songwriting."
 In 2007, Helton was a performer on the Caribbean Princess, as part of RSVP Vacation's Caribbean Fantasy Cruise.
-Later that year, it was reported that he was living in San Francisco, and in June of that year, he performed in St. Louis PrideFest.
-Over the summer of 2008, Helton joined with former American Idol finalists Haley Scarnato, Brandon Rogers, Scott Savol, Vonzell Solomon, and Carmen Rasmussen for "America's Favorite Finalists", a month long show in Branson, Missouri, and later that summer, he joined with a rotating group of former American Idol finalists for "Idols in Concert", an event organized by American Idol pianist and arranger Michael Orland, which was held at the Hotel Nikko in San Francisco.
+Later that year, it was reported that they were living in San Francisco.
+In June of that year, they performed in St. Louis PrideFest, and in July of that year, they performed at the Cathedral of Hope.
+Over the summer of 2008, Helton joined with former American Idol finalists Haley Scarnato, Brandon Rogers, Scott Savol, Vonzell Solomon, and Carmen Rasmussen for "America's Favorite Finalists", a month long show in Branson, Missouri.
+Later that summer, they joined with a rotating group of former American Idol finalists for "Idols in Concert", an event organized by American Idol pianist and arranger Michael Orland, which was held at the Hotel Nikko in San Francisco.
 The following year, starting in May, Helton joined with former American Idol finalists Nikki McKibbin, Mikalah Gordon, and Jasmine Trias for "Idolized", a show held in Las Vegas.
-That November, he and Gordon joined with former American Idol finalists Chikezie and Trenyce for a concert at Slippery Rock University.
+That November, they and Gordon joined with former American Idol finalists Chikezie and Trenyce for a concert at Slippery Rock University.
 In April 2010, Helton participated in Idol Gives Back by joining with Feeding America and City Harvest to support food banks in New York City.
-In August of that year, he performed in Madison Wisconsin's Pride Fest.
+In August of that year, they performed in Madison Wisconsin's Pride Fest.
 Over the summer of 2012, Helton joined with former American Idol finalists Ruben Studdard, Bo Bice, Vonzell Solomon, and Katie Stevens for The Finalists Live, a fifteen-week music tour.
+In August 2015, Helton performed in the Stockton Pride Festival.